Place of Rest

 Dear Penrose team,

-We just wanted to say thank you for being so kind and giving the best care and send off to my dad, Paul Bentley,
+We need to let you know we appreciate how kind, compassionate and professional you were and to say thank you for giving the best care and send off to my nan, Barbara

-Your services gave me and my family such comfort and direction in such an awful time.
+Your services gave me and my family comfort and faith in such an awful time.

 We just wanted to say thank you for the care you gave my late father, Albert Wells.
 You were all truly amazing at a very difficult time, you showed my wonderful dad great respect all times.
 You also made all aspects of organising my father’s funeral easy and fuss free.